Lab 3: The Builder pattern

 3.3 Part 3: A better Cheese and Veggie pizza

-Create better versions of the provided CheesePizza and VeggiePizza classes by following the same methodology as above: create classes with identical names in the betterpizza package, write example code to create a cheese and veggie pizza similar to above, and modify your code so that your example works.
+Create better versions of the provided CheesePizza and VeggiePizza classes by following the same methodology as above: create classes with identical names in the betterpizza package, create the protected constructors that take in size, crust, and toppings, write example code to create a cheese and veggie pizza similar to above, and modify your code so that your example works.
 You must create the counterpart CheesePizzaBuilder and VeggiePizzaBuilder classes similar to above.
 For example, here is how one could create a large, thin crust cheese pizza:

 ObservablePizza cheese = new CheesePizza.CheesePizzaBuilder()